awjuliani/neuro-nav/neuronav/envs/README.md

 ## GridEnv

-`GridEnv` consists of a simple 2D grid environment with various topographies and observation types.
+`GridEnv` consists of a grid environment with various topographies and observation types.
+It can be rendered in either a 2D top-down view or a 3D first-person perspective view.

 ### Observation Types